Jess20A/post-install-config/README.md

 </p>
 <p>
 Install and enable IIS in Windows with CGI.
 Once in the windows features, start by checking the box for Internet Information Services.
 Expand World Wide Web Services followed by Application Development Features and checking the CGI and Common HTTP Features boxes.
+To test IIS go to a web browser and type 127.0.0.1, it should load the IIS webpage if all worked well.
 </p>
 <br />